Popular websites receive considerable traffic.

 There’s a simple solution to this challenge – load balancing.

 As the name suggests, load balancing is a technique for building a network infrastructure that distributes incoming traffic across several backend servers.
 An immediate outcome is an increase in available server resources.
-This means your business apps, even when running on CentOS 8 alternatives, can now handle a lot more requests at a much faster rate.
+This means your business apps can now handle many more requests faster, even when running on CentOS 8 alternatives.

 In practical terms, load balancing provides high availability at the network (TCP – layer 4) and application (HTTP – layer 7) layers.
 The result is a noticeable improvement in the application speed and performance when comparing operating systems like CentOS vs Debian, by distributing the workload across multiple servers.
 Because of this boost, you’ll find load balancing in almost all high-traffic websites, such as social media networks and public email platforms.